npastrano2/NAP/README.md

 ##Bank Account
 Simple console Program made using Java language, the program begins by asking for the user to choose if they want to create, view, deposit, or exit program.
 Create will prompt the user for their name and initial deposit amount, it will then auto generate an account number from which you can use to view the account or deposit to the account.

+##BallBounce
+Using java GUI creates a simple interface box with a ball that bounces in the bordered area, the scroll bar at the top can be used to increase and decrease the balls speed, with the suspend stopping and resume button making the ball continue on its path.